DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

 - **Detailed Architecture Design Notes:**
   - Use routing to maintain the relationship between GovernanceTemplates and WorkflowTemplates.
   - Use form state management and API integration for creation.
-- **Dependencies:**
-  Backend API Story 2.1 must be complete.

----

-## Feature 3: Checklist Item Template Management
+## Feature 3: Checklist Item Template Management  (✅ Feature Completed)

 **Feature Description:**
 Enable management of ChecklistItemTemplates that define the tasks within a workflow.
-These templates include configuration details, type definitions, and dependency references.
+These templates include configuration details, type definitions, and dependency references. **Note:** The legacy `itemKey` has been removed.
+Dependencies are now tracked using the `dependencies_requires` array (an array of ObjectIds).
+API endpoints will accept this array as a list of objectId strings and will return fully populated ChecklistItemTemplate objects in GET responses.

 ### Story 3.1: Backend API for Checklist Item Template CRUD (✅ Story Completed)
-- **Type:** Backend API Story
 - **As a** backend developer, **I want** to implement CRUD operations for ChecklistItemTemplate using the `/api/v1/checklist-item-templates` endpoints, **so that** each workflow can have its own defined tasks.
 - **Design / UX Consideration:**
-  Validate that each POST includes required fields such as `workflowTemplateId`, `itemKey`, `name`, `description`, and `type`.
-Also, validate dependency data if provided.
+  Validate that each POST includes required fields such as `workflowTemplateId`, `name`, and `type` (along with `createdAt` and `updatedAt`).
+The optional `dependencies_requires` field should be an array of objectId strings that reference other ChecklistItemTemplates.
+Do not accept whole objects in this field.
 - **Acceptance Criteria:**
-  - **Given** a valid POST payload,
-    **When** a POST request is made to `/api/v1/checklist-item-templates`,
-    **Then** a new ChecklistItemTemplate is created and returned.
+  - **Given** a valid POST payload (with `workflowTemplateId`, `name`, `type`, and optionally `dependencies_requires` as an array of objectId strings), **When** a POST request is made to `/api/v1/checklist-item-templates`, **Then** a new ChecklistItemTemplate is created and returned.
-  - **Given** an existing ChecklistItemTemplate,
-    **When** a GET request is made to `/api/v1/checklist-item-templates/{id}`,
-    **Then** the ChecklistItemTemplate is returned.
+  - **Given** an existing ChecklistItemTemplate, **When** a GET request is made to `/api/v1/checklist-item-templates/{id}`, **Then** the ChecklistItemTemplate is returned, and any `dependencies_requires` array is fully populated with the corresponding checklist item template objects.
-  - **Given** an existing ChecklistItemTemplate,
-    **When** a PUT request is made,
+  - **Given** an existing ChecklistItemTemplate, **When** a PUT request is made,
     **Then** the template is updated accordingly.
-  - **Given** an existing ChecklistItemTemplate,
-    **When** a DELETE request is made,
+  - **Given** an existing ChecklistItemTemplate, **When** a DELETE request is made,
     **Then** the template is deleted.
 - **Detailed Architecture Design Notes:**
-  - Ensure that `workflowTemplateId` exists in the WorkflowTemplate collection.
-  - Handle dependency definitions carefully so that they correctly reference other checklist items.
-- **Dependencies:**
-  Requires WorkflowTemplate API (Story 2.1) for valid `workflowTemplateId`.

----
+  - Remove the legacy `itemKey` and `dependencies` object.
+  - Validate that each objectId in `dependencies_requires` references an existing checklist item template.
+  - Ensure dependency population on GET requests to provide a fully resolved dependency list.

-### Story 3.2: Frontend UI for Checklist Item Template Creation and Listing
+### Story 3.2: Frontend UI for Checklist Item Template Creation and Listing  (✅ Story Completed)
-- **Type:** Frontend Story
 - **As a** user, **I want** to create new ChecklistItemTemplates and see a list of existing ones under a WorkflowTemplate, **so that** I can define and manage the tasks for that workflow.
 - **Design / UX Consideration:**
-  Use GDS form inputs (including checkboxes for flags like "requires approval" or "file upload") and multi-select or text inputs for specifying dependencies.
+  Use GDS form inputs for fields such as name, type, and configuration.
+For dependencies, provide a multi-select input that collects objectIds referencing existing checklist item templates.
+The API accepts a list of objectId strings for the `dependencies_requires` field and returns fully populated dependency objects on GET.
 - **Acceptance Criteria:**
-  - **Given** the user navigates to `/governance-templates/{govTemplateId}/workflows/{workflowTemplateId}/checklist-items/new`,
-    **When** the page loads,
+  - **Given** the user navigates to `/governance-templates/{govTemplateId}/workflows/{workflowTemplateId}/checklist-items/new`, **When** the page loads,
     **Then** a form with fields for name, type, configuration, and dependencies is displayed.
-  - **Given** valid data is entered and the form is submitted,
-    **When** a POST request is made to `/api/v1/checklist-item-templates`,
-    **Then** the new checklist item is created and the user is redirected (or the list is updated) on the WorkflowTemplate detail page.
+  - **Given** valid data is entered and the form is submitted, **When** a POST request is made to `/api/v1/checklist-item-templates`, **Then** the new checklist item is created and the user is redirected (or the list is updated) on the WorkflowTemplate detail page.
-  - **Given** the user is on the WorkflowTemplate detail page,
-    **When** the checklist items are rendered,
-    **Then** all ChecklistItemTemplates for that workflow are displayed.
+  - **Given** the user is on the WorkflowTemplate detail page, **When** the checklist items are rendered, **Then** all ChecklistItemTemplates for that workflow are displayed, with dependencies fully populated.
 - **Detailed Architecture Design Notes:**
-  - Ensure that dependency selection correlates with existing checklist items in the workflow.
+  - Ensure that dependency selection correlates with existing checklist items in the workflow using the `dependencies_requires` field.
   - Validate form inputs before submission.
-- **Dependencies:**
-  Backend API Story 3.1 must be complete; dependent on Workflow Template UI from Story 2.2.

----

 ## Feature 4: Project Management (Instantiation of Templates)